carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 strategy: SingleRepository
 ```

-Given the Bundle contains a particular OCI Image that the user wants to place in a different Repository the following
+Given the Bundle contains a particular OCI Image that the user wants to copy to a different Repository or rename the
-configuration can be used
+following configuration can be used

 ```yaml
 apiVersion: imgpkg.carvel.dev/v1alpha1